Uber Delivery Driver Insurance

 What is the most common type of Uber delivery driver insurance?

-Delivery driver insurance is not a typical car insurance policy, but rather a business vehicle insurance policy.
+Uber delivery driver insurance is not a typical car insurance policy, but rather a business vehicle insurance policy.
 For this specific category, most insurance firms use the term ‘Hire for Reward’ or courier policy or as an add-on to a standard vehicle policy.
-Without this rider or type of policy, no claims will be honored if the vehicle is involved in any type of accident that occurs during the delivery process.
+Without this rider or type of policy, no claims will be honoured if the vehicle is involved in any type of accident that occurs during the delivery process.

 Pay as you go requires the driver to already have vehicle insurance.
-This can be third party, third party fire and theft or comprehensives.
+This can be third party, third party fire and theft or comprehensive.
 Then the add-on of courier insurance is required.

 If a delivery driver does not have the hire for reward rider or add-on to their vehicle policy and is involved in an accident or incident while making a food delivery, it is like having no insurance at all.
 No claim will be accepted by the insurance company who holds the vehicle insurance policy.

 The reason for this is delivering food is considered a higher risk that just covering a standard vehicle on the road.
-If a delivery person is caught without the proper insurance they could lose their driver’s license and they will be held accountable financially for all the damage that has occurred.
+If a delivery person is caught without the proper insurance they could lose their driving licence and be held accountable financially for all the damage that has occurred.

-Most food service delivery companies and those restaurants that hire contract delivery drivers require the proper insurance be held by their drivers.
+Most food service delivery companies and those restaurants that hire contract delivery drivers require the driver to have proper insurance cover.
 By having the proper fast food delivery driver insurance policy is the path that needs to be taken to help ensure this revenue stream will continue unabated.